If we don’t win, you don’t pay.

 2. Locate the Debtor’s Assets

 Once you know the amount owed, you’ll need to locate the debtor’s assets to determine how to collect the judgment.
-California law allows creditors to seize a variety of assets to satisfy a judgment, including bank accounts, real estate, and personal property.
+California law allows creditors to seize various assets to satisfy a judgment, including bank accounts, real estate, and personal property.
 You can use various methods to locate the debtor’s assets, including skip tracing services, property records, and public records searches.

 3. File an Abstract of Judgment

 To put a lien on the debtor’s property and notify other creditors that you have a claim on their assets, you’ll need to file an abstract of judgment with the county where the debtor’s property is located.
-This will prevent the debtor from selling or transferring their property without satisfying your judgment first.
+This will prevent the debtor from selling or transferring their property without first satisfying your judgment.

 4. Garnish Wages or Bank Accounts